thepudds/fzgen/README.md

 ## Example: Easily Finding a Data Race

-Again starting from an empty directory, we'll set up a module, and this time also add fzgen to the go.mod:
+Again starting from an empty directory, we'll set up a module, and add the fzgen fuzzer to go.mod:
 ```
 $ go mod init temp
-$ go get go get github.com/thepudds/fzgen
+$ go get github.com/thepudds/fzgen/fuzzer
 ```

 Next, we automatically create a new fuzz target.
 This time: